 The average person speaks about 16,000 words per day, but how often do we stop and think about the words we’re saying or where they come from?
 Not very often, and we’re missing out!
-The stories behind many English words are funny, fascinating or just downright weird.
+The stories behind many English word origins are funny, fascinating or just downright weird.
 We investigated the origins of 11 of them.

 This seemingly bizarre name for an outfit, known for being a choice for attire among men in the American South, actually has a semi-logical origin story.
 The fabric was traded in India and called shirushakar there, which stems from the Persian words shir and shekar for “milk” and “sugar” (probably due to the alternating smooth and bumpy texture of the fabric’s thin stripes).
 The English butchered the word when they brought over the fabric while trading with the East India Company in the 17th century.